AlBasyaar/Jumping-Sniper/README.md

 # Infinity rush

-2D Infinite jumper with a shooter twist!
+2D Infinite jumper with a shooter twist

 Originaly made in **48 hours** for the **Kenney Jam 2019**; Theme "**Unlikely Combinations**"